Hamisa Mobetto: Music

 In 2017, Hamisa appeared on a video with Diamond Platnumz on the hit single Salome.

 In 2018, she released her debut single "Madam Hero".
 The single introduced her in Bongo Flava industry as a musician and has since garnered over two million views on YouTube.
 In that same year she released the single "Tunaendana".

 In 2021, she launched her own record label, Mobetto Music.

 Personal life

-Mobetto was previously in a relationship with Francis Ciza and they became the parents of a daughter, Fantasy Majizzo.
+Mobetto was previously in a relationship with Francis abi and they became the parents of a daughter, Fantasy Majizzo.
 She was then in a relationship with singer Diamond Platnumz and they welcomed a son, Deedalayan Abdul Naseeb, in 2017.
 The couple later broke up for unknown reasons.